 Each of these spaces just listed, although they have similarities, must optimise dissemination according to specific requests and needs, which do not always coincide, but a series of evaluations - which we will share with you free of charge - will certainly give you an advantage in your choice.
 Let's go in order...

 PUBLIC ADDRESS SYSTEMS

-A PA sound system is an electronic system including various devices such as microphones, amplifiers, and speakers, and that is installed with the purpose of diffusing a music program, or amplify the volume of human voice, a musical instrument, or any other source that needs to be received clearly by the public.
+A PA (Public Address) sound diffusion system is an electronic system that includes various devices such as microphones, amplifiers and loudspeakers and that is installed with the aim of diffusing a musical programme or amplifying the volume of a human voice, a musical instrument or any other sound source that needs to be heard clearly by the public.

 Audio systems installed in shops, beauty salons, and similar, have the purpose of entertain people and make more comfortable the stay.

 It has been proved that music diffusion can sensibly influence the choices of the customer that, even if unconsciously, pays always attention to the music program.